 Is it true that Wagyu cattle are given massages and beer?

-It has happened, but those myths are exaggerated.
+It has happened, but those stories are exaggerated.
 Some Japanese ranchers will try to keep their cattle's joints loose during cold winter months by massaging them.
 These ranchers may also try to increase their cattle's appetite by offering them beer.
 But these practices aren't commonplace, especially in the United States.

 How long will my meat stay fresh?